yuandra/2016-04-07-data-acquisition-cleaning/google-forms-03-theming.md

 One way google form provide to layout the question is by seperating it via pages

-- Click on the add item
+- Click on the add section to add a new section !
-- Choose layout
-- Click on page break

 Don't forget to add a page header so that people won't get confused

-- Click on the add item
-- Choose layout
-- Click on section header
-- Type the title of section header

 ### Exercise

-Split the google form into 3 pages, with :
+Split the google form into several section :
-- page 1 is the question
-- page 2 is the image
-- page 3 is the video

 ### Change the Google Form theme